-Table (9) shows that F value for the Israeli system students is (13.136) and α is (0.000) and it is less than the significance level (0.05 ≥ α) which means there are differences to the extent of Israeli system students’ acceptance of science curriculum according to age variable.
+Table 9 shows that the F value for the Israeli system students is 13.136, while α is 0.000 and is less than the significance level (0.05 ≥ α), which means there are differences in the extent of Israeli system students’ acceptance of science curriculum according to the age variable.
 The differences were for chemistry followed by biology.

 5. Discussion